natcrossman/SimpleSearchEngine/README.md

 python query.py index_file model_selection query.text query_id
 ```

-where model_selection indicates the Boolean or vector model: 0 -
-Boolean, and 1 - vector, query.text contains the sample queries
-(included in the Cranfield dataset), and query_id is the specific query
-you choose. cranqry.py has been provided for reading the special format
-used by query.text.
-The output will be a list of document IDs for the
-Boolean model, and the top 3 ranked results for the vector model.
-For
-vector model, choose one of the TFIDF scoring methods, e.g., lnc.ltc,
-mentioned in Figure 6.15 at the page 118 of the textbook (or the same
-Figure in slides "scoring_idf.ppt").
+where mode_selection has: 0 - Boolean, 1 - vector, 2 - batch evaluation, query.text contains the sample queries (included in the Cranfield dataset), and in mode 0 or 1 qid_or_n is the specific query_id you choose and in mode 2 qid_or_n represent randomly selecting n queries for batch evaluation. cranqry.py has been provided for reading the special format used by query.text.
+In mode=0 or 1 The output will be a list of document IDs for the Boolean model, and the top 3 ranked results for the vector model.
+For vector model, choose one of the TFIDF scoring methods, e.g., lnc.ltc, mentioned in Figure 6.15 at the page 118 of the textbook (or the same Figure in slides "scoring_idf.ppt").

+For mode=2, it will randomly select n queries, e.g., n=20, process them, and evaluate the total time spent on processing the queries for each model (Boolean and vector) - do not print out query results in processing queries, which will pollute the evaluation of processing time.
+You should repeat this experiment (mode=2) for 5 times and report the result in a table (or figure).

 ## Part 3: Evaluation